© Crown copyright 2020

-- staff and prisoners should be reminded to wash their hands for 20 seconds more frequently and catch coughs and sneezes in tissues
+- prisoners or detainees and members of staff should be reminded to wash their hands more frequently with soap and water for at least 20 seconds, or use hand sanitiser, and catch coughs and sneezes in tissues

-- frequently clean and disinfect objects and surfaces that are touched regularly, using your standard cleaning products
+- objects and surfaces that are touched regularly should be frequently cleaned and disinfected using standard cleaning products

-- prisoners or detainees who have a new, continuous cough or a high temperature but are clinically well enough to remain in prescribed places of detention (PPDs) do not need to be transferred to hospital
+- prisoners or detainees who have symptoms of COVID-19 but are clinically well enough to remain in the PPD do not need to be transferred to hospital

-- people who are severely unwell may be transferred to appropriate healthcare facilities with usual escorts and following advice on safe transfers
+- people whose illness requires assessment, treatment or care that cannot be provided in the PPD may be transferred to appropriate healthcare facilities with usual escorts and following advice on safe transfers

-- staff should wear specified personal protective equipment (PPE) for activities requiring sustained close contact with possible cases (see below for detail)
+- staff should wear specified personal protective equipment (PPE) for activities requiring sustained close contact with possible or confirmed cases (see below for detail)

-- PPD leaders should be assessing their estate for suitable isolation and cohorting provision
+- PPD leaders should be assessing their estate for suitable isolation and cohorting (such as a gathering of potentially infected cases or vulnerable groups into a designated area) provision

 The following establishments in England are included within the definition of PPDs used in this guidance: